SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 In the code above, we evaluates a block one time.
 This gives one `BlockResult` value that contains the actual value and the accumulated state of that evaluation.
 Since we are not interested in a single value, but in a sequence of values for producing sound, we need to repeat the pattern.

-Assuming we have a sequence that produces random values (it's actually a list in F#, but it doesn't necessarily have to be a list; a sequence of values would be sufficient):
+Assuming we have a sequence that produces random values (it's actually a list in F#, but it does not necessarily have to be a list; a sequence of values would be sufficient):

 ```fsharp
 ```